dotlang/language/README.md

 You can use sequence and maps for conditionals (Examples 4 and 5) and cast operator for matching (Example 6).

+You can use `loop` built-in function to process a collection.
+This function accepts a collection and outputs a scalar value or another collection, based on the lambda input which will be called for each element in the source collection.
+Another input to this function is "state" which holds the output and is default value of the type on the initial call (Example 7).

 **Examples**

 1. `pop = ["A":1,"B":2,"C":3]`